 Fluctuation in Temperature

 Another common cause for leaves yellowing and dropping is temperature fluctuation.
 Citrus trees love warm weather, but they prefer it mild.
 If it’s too hot or cold, the trees can become stressed and start to shed leaves to protect the rest of the tree.
 Generally, citrus trees prefer temperatures above 30ºF and below 90ºF.
 Keep in mind that wind chill is also a factor for determining the temperature of citrus trees.

 While they can tolerate colder or hotter temperatures for a time, potted citrus should be moved indoors and planted citrus should be shaded or insulated if possible.

 If your citrus tree suffers from extreme temperatures, leaf drop would start slowly but would continue turning yellow and falling off until the tree can handle the conditions better.

 The lack or loss of essential nutrients from the soil and the citrus tree can also cause leaves to yellow and drop.
 Additionally, it can slow or prevent flower and fruit production.
 These vital nutrients include nitrogen, iron, magnesium, zinc, and manganese.

 The best way to supplement your citrus trees is with a high nitrogen fertilizer.
 The nitrogen should be twice as much as phosphorus and potassium (these three nutrients make up the “NPK” you see on store-bought fertilizers).
-For example, Down to Earth’s organic citrus fertilizer on Amazon has an NPK of 6-3-3.
+For example, Down to Earth’s organic citrus fertilizer has an NPK of 6-3-3.